RadhikaRaghu/toc-assgn1/Mealy/README.txt

 ABOUT:

-We have simulated the following implementation of Washing Machine:
+We have simulated the following implementation of Washing Machine in asp.net:

 Automatic Washing Machines have different states such as Pre-Wash, Wash, Rinse, Spin and Start.
 The machine is set with different parameter values like time( how many minutes the machine should spend in a particular state), temperature RPM and type of water before